Managing on a low income

 fortnightly or monthly payments to them, instead of having to pay

 the whole bill in one go.

-See our tips on how to save on electricity and
+See our tips on how to negotiate with

-utility provider if you are behind on your bills.
+your utility provider if you are behind on your

 If you receive a Centrelink payment from the Department of Human